 - Rap Is Now Mainstream: With songs like Kanye West’s “Mercy” playing mercilessly on mainstream radio stations, rap is a genre that now covers a variety of styles, and appeals to a broader audience – male, female, black, white, Asian, from young kids to adults.
 On some of his songs, Macklemore is riding a softer, more radio-friendly rap sound that gained popularity with the Eminem/Rhianna 2010 collaboration “Love The Way You Lie.”
 This ear-friendly approach tempers the rage of many of mainstream rap lyrics by interspersing it with a softer female vocal, as Macklemore did on “Same Love” with vocalist Mary Lambert.
 Macklemore’s musical style and lyrics are more jazzy on some of his songs, but his lyrics remain explicit, socially conscious, challenging, and edgy.
 Remarkable for a rap song, most of the time you can actually understand Macklemore’s lyrics.
 Macklemore’s voice, like many other rappers, also has a unique sound.
 The timbre is soft, husky and compelling, but with an edge of urgency and the preacher-like cadence of the spoken word delivery familiar to rap listeners.

 - Unique Personal Image: Like his music and his message, Macklemore himself is unusual in personal appearance.
 He doesn’t quite fit the rapper stereotype.
 A red-headed, Irish white guy, he is clean-cut and good-looking, but his promoted photo images are often nerdy and quirky, with paisley shirts, fur scarves (used), and Roy Orbison plastic black-framed glasses.
 He often looks uncomfortable in front of the camera, not cocky.
-He doesn’t wear any red leather.
+He doesn’t wear any red leather or bottom grillz like the other rappers.
 He glorifies thrift shops and retro cars on his Instagram feed.
 His look is visually memorable and appealing, hip while still remaining vulnerable and accessible.

 Macklemore is making it on his own terms, with music and messages that resonate across race, gender and generations.
 His current success, however, is the product of being in the right place at the right time.
 All the hard work he has put in over the past 12 years, releasing songs, building his following, is about to come to fruition for him.